mackenziekbrooks/dci102-f18-humanities-data/slides/dci102-f18-day8.md

 ---
 author: Mackenzie Brooks
 title: DH 102 // Text analysis tools
-date: October 3, 2017
+date: October 2, 2018
 ---

-# Sit with your operating system!

 # data visualization
-> When first obtaining or creating a dataset, visualizations can be a valuable aid in understanding exactly what data are available and how they interconnect.
+> A method of deforming, compressing, or otherwise manipulating data in order to see it in new and enlightening ways.
+A good visualization can turn hours of careful study into a flash of insight, or can convey a complex narrative in a single moment.

+Historian's Macroscope

+# But...
+> Visualizations can also lie, confuse, or otherwise misrepresent if used poorly.

+Historian's Macroscope

-# what makes good data viz?
+# what makes bad data viz?

 #
 <img src="images/badchart1.png" style="width:80%;" />